sakethl20/Retail-Data-Mining/README.md

 jupyter_midterm_code.ipynb

-### The midterm report will be submitted on canvas
+### The midterm report pdf

+CS634 Midterm Project - Saketh Lakshmanan.pdf

 ### The libraries imported for the code are as follows: